 Pete (Bass Guitar)

 Pete is the bands bass player and Nikki’s husband and they have been playing together and living together since 1998.
 Both Nikki and Pete played in None of the Above based in Manchester City Centre at the University.

 Before meeting Nikki, Pete played with a number of other bands whilst at university in Manchester, notably a goth band called Blood and an earlier incarnation of None of the Above.
 He played for a while in Spookytones as the bassist taking the place of Duke Molnar.
 He has also played keyboards and the cello and more recently the tuba.
 Pete has an eclectic taste in music which shows in the music and bass lines he creates.

-Dave has recently joined the band, taking over from Kathy.
+Dave has joined the band in 2015, taking over from Kathy.
 He is a drum tutor at a local intermediate school.
 His amazing drumming has lifted the band to a different level.
 His super cool toms and his super tight punk sounds give the band an energetic feel.
-He plays with the Wairarapa Community Orchestra, Three Mile Brass and is also a DJ for Radio Active in his spare time.
+He plays with the Wairarapa Community Orchestra, and has a radio show on ArrowFM in his spare time.
 He started his musical career with Betteshanger Colliery Band playing cornet.
 He learned to play drums, starting on the snare drum with Royal Military School of Music in Deal in Kent.
 Dave also dabbles with the Trombone in his spare time.